uklineale/uklineale.github.io/_posts/2020-10-29-fabrication.markdown

 When all viewpoints are empty, any view point can take hold.
 A skilled meditator at this point can control what to fabricate.
 You can summon samadhi, jhanas, and even fruits of cessation (nirvana).

-I've switched from emptiness practices to mainly metta (loving-kindness) practices.There is no further benefit for me to sit in nirvana.
+I've switched from emptiness practices to mainly metta (loving-kindness) practices.
+My cup is full, so now I can pour it into outhers.
 Now it is time to fabricate love.
-It is time to learn material skills that facilitate spreading love.
+It is time to learn material skills that facilitate spreading the blessings.
 Extending the circle of love is a life's labor.
 Nothing to it but to do it!